pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 	- [ ] Education
 	- [ ] Data visualization*

-\* Please fill out a pre-submission inquiry before submitting a data visualization package.
-For more info, see [notes on categories][NotesOnCategories] of our guidebook.
+> *Please fill out a pre-submission inquiry before submitting a data visualization package.
+For more info, see [notes on categories][NotesOnCategories] of our guidebook.*

-- Explain how the and why the package falls under these categories (briefly, 1-2 sentences):
+- **For all submissions**, explain how the and why the package falls under the categories you indicated above.
+In your explanation, please address the following points (briefly, 1-2 sentences for each):

   - Who is the target audience and what are scientific applications of this package?

   - Are there other Python packages that accomplish the same thing?
 If so, how does yours differ?

   - If you made a pre-submission enquiry, please paste the link to the corresponding issue, forum post, or other discussion, or `@tag` the editor you contacted:

 ## Technical checks